Over the last 20+ years, Thom Brooks’s work has contributed the following concepts, definitions and issues:

 C

 Consequentialist time-frames, problem of.
 Refers to problem that consequentialist theories justify themselves in reference to an expected outcome in future.
 While the expected outcome is usually specified, the time-frame for achieving it is not.
 Yet, if the outcome does not materialize, and if we do not know when in future it must do so, consequentialist claims are difficult to falsify as it can always be said the future for an outcome had not yet arrived.
 But, if relevant, would undermine a consequentialist theory qua theory if unfalsifiable.
-(See Brooks, Political Philosophy, forthcoming).
+(See Brooks, Political Philosophy, 100).

 D